sebnitu/vrembem/packages/icon/README.md

 ### `icon_style_[key]`

 The default icon style is set using the `$icon-style` variable.
-You can also explicity style an icon using the style modifier.
+You can also explicitly style an icon using the style modifier.

 ```html
 <svg class="icon icon_style_stroke" role="img">